+In the State of Florida, if you have a blood alcohol level or breath-alcohol level of 0.08 or above and you are driving a vehicle, you can be charged with DUI.
+This is true whether or not your normal faculties are impaired, which is the way to prove an individual drove while intoxicated.
 A breath test is often the primary evidence against someone in a DUI case.
-In the State of Florida, if you have a breath or blood alcohol level of 0.08 or above and you are driving a vehicle, you can be charged with DUI.
-This is true whether or not your “normal facilities are impaired”, which is the other way that it can be proven that someone was driving under the influence.
 This test can make DUI a strict liability standard.
-It doesn’t matter if you didn’t know you over the 0.08 level or if you didn’t mean to be over the 0.08 level.
+It doesn’t matter if you didn’t know you were over the 0.08 level or if you didn’t mean to be over the 0.08 level.
 If you are over the 0.08 level, you can be charged with DUI with an unlawful blood alcohol level.

 When considering whether to give a breath sample, someone should consider the following factors:

 - If you are over the limit of 0.08 and you give a sample, your chances of being convicted of DUI are very high.

 - If you refuse to give a breath sample, the prosecutor will argue that the reason you refused was that you knew you would give a sample over the legal limit.

 - If you give a sample of 0.00 to 0.049, you are actually entitled to a jury instruction that the jury is to presume that you are not impaired should you be charged with DUI (assuming you do not have any drugs in your system that are found by a urine test), but you could still be charged with DUI.

 - If you have previously refused to a breath sample and you refuse for a second time, you inevitably commit a crime considered to be more serious than a first-time DUI.

 - You can still be charged with DUI if you refuse to give a breath sample.